leosmith36/mamivand_summer_2022/moose_files/para_simulations_thermo_kinetic/README.md

-This job is for running images with the Para processing history.
-Specifically, this job is for changing the thermodynamics parameters as well.
-Not run yet.
+# MOOSE input files for Para (thermodynaimic + kinetic)

+These are the MOOSE input files that utilize the Para image processing history and allow you to change both the kinetics and thermodynamics parameters.